spatam/kad/README.md

 # Acknowledgments
 Thank you to all participants for their contributions and to the team for their efforts in data collection and processing.

-We look forward to seeing how this dataset advances the field of multimodal learning and speaker identification!
+We look forward to seeing how this dataset advances the field of keystroke acoustic attacks vulnerability!